 Check the priming chamber discharge line for liquid bypass.
 If bypass occurs, shut down the pump.
-Refer to the Maintenance and Repair Manual, disassemble and clean the float and valve assembly inside the priming chamber.
+Refer to Maintenance and Repair, Section E and disassemble and clean the float and valve assembly inside the priming chamber.

 Liquid Temperature And Overheating